compose-spec/compose-spec/05-services.md

 ### group_add

-`group_add` specifies additional groups (by name or number) which the user inside the container must be a member of.
+`group_add` specifies additional groups, by name or number, which the user inside the container must be a member of.

 An example of where this is useful is when multiple containers (running as different users) need to all read or write the same file on a shared volume.
 That file can be owned by a group shared by all the containers, and specified in